yungshenglu/Packet_Manipulation/README.md

 # Packet Manipulation via Scapy

-This repository is lab for NCTU course "Introduction to Computer Networks 2018".
+This repository is a lab for NCTU course "Introduction to Computer Networks 2018".

 ---
 ## Abstract